lemenendez/mpwd/README.md

 # My PassWorD management  ( mpwd)

 A tool for maintain secure passwords.
 Secure account information like email and users.
 Database is protected with a paraphrase, the paragraph must be at least 30 characters long.
 Encrypts the storage.
 Done in modern C++, boost and CryptoPP.
 Every password is identified by a key, the key must be unique.

 ## Usage

-mpwd has a console interface.
+mpwd has a console interface: *mpwd.app*, the console app provides several commands: Init, Save, and Search.

 ### Init

-The first step to securely store password is to initialize the data secure-storage (database)
+The first step to securely store passwords is to initialize the data secure-storage.

-#### Parameters
+#### Init Parameters

 1. --p \<paraphrase\>
 2. --f \<filename\>  (OPTIONAL)

-#### Examples
+#### Init Examples

 Example 1: Initialize a secure database using a paraphrase without specifyng the filename